mohanp06/simple-color-image-format/README.md

 It can also act as an abstract framework to create other fixed image/audio/text or other file formats out of it, useful for specific cases as defined by the developer of those formats.

+Current status: SCIF is currently an informal hobby project.
+No attempt has been made to register or standardize it as an official format.
+Implementation details are open to interpretation and left to developers who wish to use it or build new formats based on this framework.
 ---

 ## features